Woking Crematorium

 Woking Crematorium is a crematorium in Woking, a large town in the west of Surrey, England.
 Established in 1878, it was the first custom-built crematorium in the United Kingdom and is closely linked to the history of cremation in the UK.

 Location

 The crematorium is in Woking, just outside St John's Village on Hermitage Road.
-Brookwood Cemetery, also known as the London Necropolis, is nearby but operated separately; it was established by the London Necropolis Company in 1849 to accommodate burials of London's deceased.
+Brookwood Cemetery, also known as the London Necropolis, is nearby but operated separately.